momosetkn/doma/docs/getting-started.rst

 .. note::

-  In Windows, run ``gradlew eclipse`` instead of ``./gradlew eclipse``.
+  For Windows users, execute ``gradlew build``.

 Sample project structure
 ========================

-`getting-started` is a Gradle multi-project and it has following two sub-projects:
+The getting-started sample is a Gradle multi-project consisting of java-8 and java-17 sub-projects.

-- java-8
-- java-15

-These projects are almost the same.
-However the java-8 project stores SQL statements in files and the java-15 project stores them in Text Blocks.
+Both are similar, with the primary difference being how SQL statements are stored: in files for java-8 and as Text Blocks in java-17.

-Below, we will only talk about the java-15 project.
+This guide will focus on the java-17 project.

 Import project to your IDE
 ==========================